-- Do you need help reorganizing your living space because you can’t function as a family?
+- Do you need help rearranging your living space because you can’t function as a family?
 Then, hiring a cleaning team is probably a good start.

-- Do you need guidance with planning the next school session because your brain is just about fried after putting in so much since last September?
+- Do you need guidance with planning the next school season because your brain is just about fried?
 Then, hiring an educational consultant is probably a beneficial choice right now.
-(I had to slip that in because I can help you regain valuable time as well as a renewed frame of mind).
+(I had to slip that in because I can help you regain valuable time as well as a refreshed outlook).

 The best thing you can do for yourself is to inundate yourself with those who understand and support you.
-You may never convince your aunt about your homeschooling choices, but you will be embraced by those who have been there and experience the same issues you do.
+You may never convince your aunt about your home educating choices, but you will be embraced by those who have been there and experience the same issues you do.

 Be sure to surround yourself with those who embrace you as well.